MannLabs/structuremap/README.md

 ---
 ## Citing structuremap

-If you use structuremap for your work, please cite our paper on biorxiv: https://www.biorxiv.org/content/10.1101/2022.02.23.481596v1
+If you use structuremap for your work, please cite our publication:

+Bludau I, et al. (2022) The structural context of posttranslational modifications at a proteome-wide scale.
+PLOS Biology 20(5): e3001636. https://doi.org/10.1371/journal.pbio.3001636

 ---
 ## How to contribute